 Frozen snacks: Things like mozzarella sticks and french fries can also be prepared according to package directions in a toaster oven.
 You'll just fit a smaller amount on the baking tray than you could on a full-size baking sheet.

 Meat: Proteins, like chicken, steak, burgers, sausages, hot dogs, and fish fillets can be baked, broiled, or roasted.
 Bacon slices can be arranged on a toaster oven pan and baked for fool-proof perfectly cooked results.

 Vegetables: Small baking pans of vegetables can also be roasted and a toaster oven is useful for roasting potato wedges and classic baked potatoes.

 How do you clean a toaster oven?

-Before cleaning, make sure the toaster oven has cooled completely.
+"Like with any oven, it's good to clean it regularly," says Khoo.
+"Bonus with a smaller oven—there's less to clean."
+Prior to cleaning, make sure the toaster oven has cooled completely.
 After each use, remove the crumb/drip tray and brush away any crumbs that may have gotten trapped in cracks or near the oven door.
 Most crumb/drip trays can be washed in warm, soapy water to remove any grease or splattered food residue.
 You'll also want to remove and wash cooking racks and baking trays after each use.